 University of Iowa Hospitals and Clinics

-UI Hospitals and Clinics in Iowa City stated in a press release that one of its patients was diagnose with nontuberculous Mycobacterium (NTM) after surgery using a heart/lung bypass machine with a heater-cooler device.
+UI Hospitals and Clinics in Iowa City stated in a press release that one of its patients was diagnosed with Nontuberculous Mycobacterium (NTM) after surgery using a heart/lung bypass machine with a heater-cooler device.
 The clinic stated that it was, at the time, exceeding manufacturer guidelines for disinfecting and maintaining these devices.

 WellSpan York Hospital

-WellSpan York Hospital has sent letters to about 1,300 patients who may have been exposed to non-tuberculosis Mycobacteria during open heart surgery.
-The letters recommend that patients consult a doctor if they suspect an infection with this pathogen within 4 years following the date of the most recent open heart surgery.
-This 4-year period is important because the incubation period for this species of Mycobacteria, chimaera, is very long.
-In one case reported in the medical literature, a person exposed to this pathogen did not have onset of illness for 3.6 years (Sax).
+WellSpan York Hospital has sent letters to about 1,300 patients who may have been exposed to non-tuberculosis Mycobacteria during open-heart surgery.
+The letters recommend that patients consult a doctor if they suspect infection with this pathogen within 4 years following the date of the most recent open-heart surgery.
+This 4-year period is important because the incubation period for this species of Mycobacteria chimaera, is very long.
+In one case reported in the medical literature, a person exposed to this pathogen did not have an onset of illness for 3.6 years (Sax).

 - 6 had died